Table of Contents:

 Unfortunately, that means scammers no longer have to rely on these events to scam shoppers, and their window of opportunity is much larger.
-You will have to be active in your search for counterfeit products all throughout the holiday shopping season in 2021.
+You will have to be active in your search for counterfeit products all throughout the holiday shopping season.

 As always, this trend doesn’t just mean good things in terms of the potential to hit record-breaking sales this year.
 It also means that more consumers will be flooding the online market, giving counterfeiters far more opportunities to scam shoppers and infringe on your brand.

 Believe it or not, the start of the holiday shopping season is not too far away for many shoppers.
 In fact, 15% of shoppers said they would likely start holiday shopping before the end of August, with the majority planning to start in September and October.

 Not only does this give scammers a larger time frame to scam holiday shoppers, but it gives you less time to prepare.
 If you haven’t thought about how to protect your brand this holiday season, now is the time to start putting a plan in place.

 Online marketplaces like Amazon and eBay remain the most popular place for shoppers to do their holiday shopping.
 While these marketplaces often do have fraud protection in place, it doesn’t always guarantee complete protection against scammers.

 25% of shoppers who believe they purchased a counterfeit product last year bought it from an online marketplace.
 This problem is still very prevalent, especially for smaller brands that don’t have a full legal team or brand protection software in place.

 The number of online shops only continues to grow, meaning consumers can be more selective regarding the brands they support.
 While price is still an important factor for shoppers, 60% of respondents said product reviews and brand reputation was the biggest deciding factor when buying a product.